 Embedding Custom Fonts

-Uploading content with custom fonts may appear differently once uploaded into DocSend.
+Uploading content with custom fonts may appear different once uploaded into DocSend.
 If you are experiencing any font issues, you can choose to:

 - Change the custom font to a more standard option.